 The President will open the meeting and welcome the guests and then introduce you as the Toastmaster to run the meeting.

-1) Make a brief introductory address and announce your theme, why your chose it and any changes to the published programme.
+1) Make a brief introductory address and announce your theme (if you are choosing to use one), why your chose it and any changes to the published agenda.
 Remind everyone to turn off mobile phones etc.

-2) Using the most recently published programme as a checklist, introduce:
+2) Using the most recently published agenda as a checklist, introduce the Timekeeper to explain their role.

 3) Briefly explain the purpose of table topics and introduce the Topics Master.